 What might experiences from community-rooted work around the world teach us about creative projects here in Scotland?

-For this, the second in our Culture Collective ‘International Perspectives’ series, we will be joined by MATERNAL FANTASIES, an interdisciplinary group of international artists and cultural producers based in Berlin, Germany.
-Chaired by Rebecca Livesey-Wright from Culture Collective project EVOLVE Seedhill, the event will explore MATERNAL FANTASIES’ work to shape the discourse on motherhood through collective artistic processes while enhancing the visibility of contemporary feminist positions addressing motherhood(s) in the arts.
+For this, the second in our Culture Collective ‘International Perspectives’ series, we were joined by MATERNAL FANTASIES, an interdisciplinary group of international artists and cultural producers based in Berlin, Germany.
+Chaired by Rebecca Livesey-Wright from Culture Collective project EVOLVE Seedhill, the event explored MATERNAL FANTASIES’ work to shape the discourse on motherhood through collective artistic processes while enhancing the visibility of contemporary feminist positions addressing motherhood(s) in the arts.

-This event will be presented in English, Zoom auto captioned and British Sign Language (BSL) interpreted; an edited recording of the event will be made available via this page after the event.
+An edited recording of the event will be made available via this page in due course.

 About MATERNAL FANTASIES